 nuroflux™

-monitoring brain activity and blood flow
+monitoring brain activity and brain blood flow

 nuroflux™

-monitoring brain activity and blood flow
+monitoring brain activity and brain blood flow

-monitoring brain activity and blood flow
+monitoring brain activity and brain blood flow

-monitoring brain activity and blood flow
+monitoring brain activity and brain blood flow

 - CT perfusion scans do not provide continuous monitoring